Last updated in October 2013

-Political relations between Germany and Angola are good and have broadened and intensified, especially in recent years.
+Political relations between Germany and Angola are good and have intensified in recent years.

 There are currently no German foundations with a presence in Angola.
-Both the Konrad Adenauer Foundation and the Friedrich Ebert Foundation organize events in Angola from their respective headquarters in Windhoek.
+Both the Konrad Adenauer Foundation and the Friedrich Ebert Foundation organise events in Angola from their respective headquarters in Windhoek.

 Economic relations between Germany and Angola are gaining momentum.
-The volume of German exports grew after the end of the civil war in 2002, from EUR 56 million to EUR 384 million in 2008, but has declined again since the 2009 financial crisis, to EUR 250.3 million in 2011.
+Angola has quickly moved up the ranks to become Germany’s third most important trading partner in sub-Saharan Africa, after South Africa and Nigeria.
+The volume of German exports to Angola grew after the end of the civil war.
+In 2012, they increased by 55 per cent compared with the previous year, to EUR 391 million.
 Germany’s annual imports from Angola vary depending on the amount of petroleum imported.
-They were worth nearly EUR 228 million in 2010 and EUR 883.5 million in 2011.
-Based on figures for the first six months of 2012, they are likely to have declined again.
-While German imports from Angola consist almost exclusively of crude oil, natural gas and petroleum products, motor vehicles, machinery and technological products account for around three-quarters of German exports to Angola.
-Within a short period, Angola has become Germany’s third most important trading partner in sub-Saharan Africa (after South Africa and Nigeria).
+They were worth EUR 294 million in 2012.
+While German imports from Angola consist almost exclusively of crude oil, natural gas and petroleum products, around three-quarters of German exports to Angola are motor vehicles, machinery and engineering products.

 German companies are showing a steadily growing interest in helping rebuild Angola’s infrastructure.
 In 2010, State Secretary at the Federal Ministry of Economics and Technology Pfaffenbach opened a Delegation of German Industry and Commerce in Luanda, with a seconded head, as the forerunner of a future bilateral Chamber of Industry and Commerce.
 A German-Angolan Business Initiative (DAWI) was set up as early as 2007.